Nohavye/hrnet-component-library/README.md

     -   The component has default CSS styling.
 You can override this style by combining the base CSS class of the target element with the 'overload' CSS class :

-    To style all DropDown components in our project, we will use the CSS class `hrnet-dropdown-{element}` replacing `{element}` with the name of the targeted item from this list:
+    To style all DropDown components in our project, we will use the CSS class `hrnet-dropdownselector-{element}` replacing `{element}` with the name of the targeted item from this list:

     -   `wrapper` : The main container
     -   `input` : The dropdown input